ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 Starting from version 27.1.0 CKEditor 5 allows nesting tables inside other table's cells.
 This may be used for creating advanced charts or layouts based on tables.
 The nested table can be formatted just like a regular one.

-Test this feature by adding a table in the *"abandoned"* section that was left blank at the bottom of the main table.
+You can test this feature in the demo below by adding a table in the *"abandoned"* section that was left blank at the bottom of the main table.
 To nest a table, simply click in the selected cell and use the **"Insert table"** button in the toolbar to insert a new, nested table into an existing one.

 {@snippet features/table-nesting}